 Financial planning is a dreaded part of being an eCommerce leader, but if done right, it could be the difference between succeeding and understanding your customers… or not.
-That’s why it’s essential to understand your customers' value and how much it costs you to acquire them.
+Understanding metrics like Customer Lifetime Value (CLV) and Customer Acquisition Cost (CAC) can make all the difference.
+When you know how much a customer is worth to your business and how much it costs to acquire them, you'll have a clearer path to profitability and growth.

-Customer Lifetime Value (CLV) is the total value a customer brings to your business over their lifetime.
-It considers both the revenue they generate and the cost of retaining them.
+Customer Lifetime Value (CLV) is the total net value a customer brings to your business over their lifetime.
+By factoring in both revenue and retention costs, you get a comprehensive view of each customer's contribution to your business.

 CLV Metric Formula

-Let’s say, for example, that your average sale price (or average order value) is £50, and a customer purchases five times a year.
-If your average retention time is three years, your CLV would be £750.
+Let’s say, for example, that your average sale price (or average order value) is £50, and a customer purchases from you five times a year, with an average retention of three years, that customer's CLV is £750.
 What does that mean?
 Over three years, each customer is worth £750 to your business.

 Here is your formula for calculating CAC: